Addressing mode: Skip

-Skip addressing may be considered a special kind of PC-relative addressing mode with a fixed "+1" offset.
+Skip addressing may be considered a special kind of PC-relative addressing mode with fixed offsets.
 Like PC-relative addressing, some CPUs have versions of this addressing mode that only refer to one register ("skip if reg1=0") or no registers, implicitly referring to some previously-set bit in the status register.
 Other CPUs have a version that selects a specific bit in a specific byte to test ("skip if bit 7 of reg12 is 0").

 Unlike all other conditional branches, a "skip" instruction never needs to flush the instruction pipeline, though it may need to cause the next instruction to be ignored.

 Simple addressing modes for data

 Some simple addressing modes for data are shown below.
 The nomenclature may vary depending on platform.